 The respiratory system is the system made up of the organs and structures involved in ventilation, which is the process of bringing fresh air (oxygen) into the body and exhaling the stale air (carbon dioxide).
 Respiratory failure occurs when there is either too little oxygen (hypoxia) or too much carbon dioxide (hypercapnia).

 Ventilation is important because it makes gas exchange possible, which is the process of swapping fresh oxygen from the lungs with stale carbon dioxide from the blood.
 The specific location where the gas exchange occurs is in tiny air sacs in the lungs called alveoli.

-Gasses tend to move from an area of high concentration to low concentration.
+Gasses tend to move from an area of high concentration to a low concentration.
 This is the principle involved in the passive transportation mechanism known as diffusion.
-Gas exchange in our lungs occurs when the fresh air in the alveoli, rich in oxygen and low in carbon dioxide, comes close to the blood in the capillaries which is the opposite – it is low in oxygen and high in carbon dioxide
+Gas exchange in our lungs occurs when the fresh air in the alveoli, rich in oxygen and low in carbon dioxide, comes close to the blood in the capillaries which is the opposite – it is low in oxygen and high in carbon dioxide.

 For diffusion to occur, the two solutions that are exchanging gasses must be close together.
 The further they are apart, the lower the rate of diffusion, or gas exchange.
 That is why the alveoli, and the capillaries are practically stuck together.

 To support absorption of oxygen and release of carbon dioxide, about five to eight liters (one-point-three to two gallons) of air per minute must be brought in and out of the lungs.
 It’s interesting to note that athletes can breathe in and out more than 100 liters (26 gallons) of air per minute during exercise.